cryptocity-network/cryptocity/README.md

 Using this setup and Environment Variables the site should run and target your specified region.

 From here you can continue to create more pages and cities for your region.
 This can be helped by utilising Preview Mode.

+---

+## Adding a new locale

+To add a new locale:

+- DatoCMS
+  - Click `configuration` in the top bar
+  - Add necessary locale in locale multiselect
+  - Save settings
+  - Go to the region record which will use the new locale and add a translation for the new locale
+  - Then add this new locale to all pages this region relates to.
+  - Navigation to `Translation` on the sidebar and fill out the generic translations for the new locale
+- Code
+  - Add a new lang file named as the lang-abbreviation.js
+  - Copy the code below swapping 'en' for your locale appreviation
+    ```
+    export default defineI18nLocale(async () => {
+      const { data } = await useGraphqlQuery(`
+        query {
+            translation(locale: en) {
+                translations
+            }
+        }`)
+      return data.value.translation.translations
+    })

+    ```
+  - Save and push the change

+Now update the env variables to allow your deployment to detect the new locale.
+Your new locale should now be functional.

+---

 ### Preview Mode